Nifedipine in Pregnancy – Uses and Side Effects

 When Is Nifedipine Used During Pregnancy?

-Typically, your doctor will put you on nifedipine if you are susceptible to an unexplained preterm labour.
+Typically, your doctor will put you on nifedipine if you are susceptible to unexplained preterm labour.
 The following cases usually lead to the prescription of nifedipine by your doctor:

 - A rupture of membranes, even while the mother’s amniotic sac is intact.

-- If there is a need to delay the labour for 24 to 48 hours to treat other underlying conditions such as corticosteroid treatment (this is done to treat the lungs of the foetus).
+- If there is a need to delay the labour for 24 to 48 hours to treat other underlying conditions, such as corticosteroid treatment (this is done to treat the lungs of the foetus).

 Side Effects of Nifedipine During Pregnancy